 Department: Art & Design

-My research specialty is Latinx/Afro-Latinx contemporary art, but I teach about art from all over the globe.
-I love that art shows us different perspectives on our shared world.
-As a teacher, I support students in developing their own critical voices (often bilingually) through thinking and writing about art and culture.
-I am a proud product of SoCal public schools and community colleges (Orange Coast College, represent).
-I transferred to the University of Pittsburgh to finish my BA in the History of Art, where I also completed my PhD in the History of Art.
+I am Assistant Professor of Art History & Global Cultures.
+I love that art shows us different perspectives on our shared, changing world.
+My research specialty is Latinx/Afro-Latinx contemporary art history, but I teach about art from all over the globe.
+As an educator, I support students in developing their own critical voices (often bilingually) through thinking and writing about art and culture.
+I am proud to be a graduate of southern California public schools and community colleges.
+I transferred to the University of Pittsburgh to finish my BA and later my PhD (both in the History of Art & Architecture), and I am happy to be back home in southern California.

 I live in Coyote Village with my husband John (also CSUSB faculty) and Maggle, our dog.
 I love dogs, baking, and watching hockey (go Ducks) and reality competition art shows.
-You’ll see me around campus walking Maggle, running or lifting at the Rec Center, or at the art museum on campus.
+You’ll see me around campus walking Maggle, lifting at the Rec, or at the art museum on campus.

 Tamara Roose